WebAssembly/spec/md-proto/WebAssembly.md

 the value given in the operand.
 Its return value is the value of its operand.

-> This instruction's name is inspired by the ["tee" command] in other languages, since it forwards the value of its operand value to two places.
+> This instruction's name is inspired by the ["tee" command] in other languages, since it forwards the value of its operand to two places.

 ["tee" command]: https://en.wikipedia.org/wiki/Tee_(command)